VektorTech/jones-store/README.md

 3. Run `npm install` to install all dependencies for the project.

 4. Then run `npx prisma db push`.
-This will use the schema (from `./prisma/schema.prisma`) to add the relevant tables to your `jonesdb` database.
+It will use the schema (from `./prisma/schema.prisma`) to add the relevant tables to your `jonesdb` database.

 5. If you make any changes to `schema.prisma`, run `npm run db:migrate -- <name_of_migration>` to further maintain a history of each update to the database.
 You may also run `npx prisma generate` to manually sync `@prisma/client` with the database after updating the table schemas.
 Use `npx prisma studio` to launch the prisma client to observe and manipulate the database.